Perthshire: About 3 miles south and west of Crieff, 2 miles north-west of Muthill, on minor road west of A822, in Drummond Park, at Drummond Castle.

 James, 4th Earl, was made Duke of Perth by James VII in the Jacobite peerage.
 James, 5th Earl, had commanded the Jacobite cavalry at the Battle of Sheriffmuir that year, and the 6th, another James, commanded the left wing of the Jacobite army at the Battle of Culloden in 1746.
 The family was forfeited as a result, although the Earldom of Perth was recovered by them in 1853, as was Stobhall, where they lived until recently.

 The castle passed by marriage to the Barons Willoughby de Eresby, created Earls of Ancaster in 1892 (the family name is Heathcote-Drummond-Willoughby).
 The castle was restored in 1822, when a turreted extension was added to the mansion, and Queen Victoria and Prince Albert visited in 1842.
-The castle and garden featured in the 1995 film of Rob Roy with Liam Neeson, and the gardens were used in the second series of the TV show Outlander.
+The castle and garden featured in the 1995 film of Rob Roy with Liam Neeson, and the gardens were used as the gardens of the Palace of Versailles in the second series of the TV show Outlander.

 22 Edinburgh Road